How does it work?

 It's free.
 Applying for a loan doesn't cost you anything.

 Can I get approved today?

 If you apply today, you will receive a response in a matter of minutes.
-If approved, your funds could be in your account in as little as 24 hours.

 When will my funds be available?